 When cold air blows in from your registers, your first instinct might be to adjust the temperature settings on your thermostat.
 It’s important to ensure the system is still running on heating mode too.
 It’s easier than you might think to press the cool button inadvertently while dusting or cleaning.
 Check the fan setting too.
 Set it to “auto,” not “on.”
 Air will blow continually on the “on” setting, whether it’s heated or not.

 Heat pumps rely on the cycle of refrigeration to heat and cool your home.
 As the liquid refrigerant evaporates into a gas, it draws in heat from the air.
 The warmed air is directed outdoors in the summer and indoors during the winter.
 The heat pump won’t work properly if a leak develops somewhere in the system.
 The refrigerant level will drop too low to extract enough heat out of the air.
 This isn’t a DIY fix.
 Refrigerant leaks release harmful substances into the atmosphere.
 Only licensed HVAC technicians are authorized to repair leaks and recharge the system.

 If your heat pump blows cold air intermittently or if the air warms up after a cold start, a system tune-up is in order.
 Regular maintenance helps keep HVAC systems working safely and reliably.
 You’ll save money too.
 A well-maintained heat pump operates up to 25 percent more efficiently than a neglected system.
 Your system will also last longer and perform better with routine care from a professional technician.

-From quick fixes to major overhauls, Del-Air Heating and Air Conditioning provides the heat pump repair services you need to stay comfortable during the winter.
+From quick fixes to major overhauls, Del-Air Heating, Air Conditioning and Plumbing provides the heat pump repair services you need to stay comfortable during the winter.
 For more information, check out our heat pump services section or contact us today.
 Since 1983, we’ve been the local HVAC specialists you can trust to deliver quality results.